liteapi-travel/java-sdk/README.md

 ### Hotel full rates availability
 ------
-The Full Rates API is to search and return all available rooms along with its rates, cancellation policies for a list of hotel ID's based on the search dates.
+The getFullRatest function return the rates of all available rooms along with its cancellation policies for a list of hotel ID's based on the search dates.

-For each hotel ID, all available room information is returned.

-The API also has a built in loyalty rewards system.
-The system rewards return users who have made prior bookings.

-If the search is coming from a known guest ID, the guest level is also returned along with the pricing that's appropriate for the guest level.

-If it is a new user, the guest ID will be generated at the time of the first confirmed booking.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java